Groestlcoin/eclair/TOR.md

 eclair.socks5.randomize-credentials = true
 ```

 :warning: Tor hidden service and SOCKS5 are independent options.
 You can use just one of them, but if you want to get the most privacy
 features from using Tor use both.

-Note, that bitcoind should be configured to use Tor as well (https://en.bitcoin.it/wiki/Setting_up_a_Tor_hidden_service).
+Note, that groestlcoind should be configured to use Tor as well (https://en.bitcoin.it/wiki/Setting_up_a_Tor_hidden_service).